Understanding CBT and DBT and how Rogers uses these evidence-based therapiesPosted on 03/16/23 01:17:pm

 DBT helps patients increase compassionate, non-judgmental acceptance of themselves and react in a more effective manner, even if feeling distressed.

 In Wisconsin, Rogers offers DBT Mental Health Recovery intensive outpatient programs in several locations.
-Additionally, at the Nashotah Center for DBT Female Adolescent Care, teen girls learn skills that lead to improved personal safety, relationships, self-esteem, quality of life, and resilience.
+Additionally, at the Nashotah Center for DBT Adolescent Care, teen girls learn skills that lead to improved personal safety, relationships, self-esteem, quality of life, and resilience.

 If you or a loved one are struggling with mental health or addiction, call 800-767-4411 for a free, confidential screening.
 Rogers offers inpatient and residential treatment in Wisconsin in addition to intensive outpatient in a growing number of communities nationwide.